vivekpjadhav/backend-interview/README.md

 This directory contains two sets of problems in two subdirectores called `json-manipulation` and `mystery-duplicates`.
-Each contains its own `README.md` file which explain a set of `TASK`s you need to complete.
+Each contains its own `README.md` file which explain a set of `Task`s you need to complete.

 Fork this repo and complete all of the `Task`s described in the subproject `README.md` files, so we can see your solutions and git usage.